freedomofpress/securedrop/modules/deaddrop/files/deaddrop/HACKING.md

 ==============================

 This document assumes your development environment is a Debian, Ubuntu or Fedora derivative.

-If you're familiar with homebrew on OSX you should be able to follow along (documentation patches welcome).
+If you're familiar with homebrew and pip on OSX you should be able to follow along.
+Secure RM may already installed as srm.

 install gnupg2:

     $ sudo yum install gnupg2
     $ sudo apt-get install gnupg2
+    $ brew install gnupg2

 install srm (secure remove utility):